Yellow-eyed penguin | Hoiho

 Yellow-eyed penguins breed on the southeast coast of the South Island, on Stewart Island and adjacent islands, and in the subantarctic on the Auckland and Campbell Islands.
 On the mainland, yellow-eyed penguins breed in four distinct breeding regions: the Catlins, Otago Peninsula, North Otago and Banks Peninsula.
 The few pairs on Banks Peninsula usually breed with little success, and recruitment appears to come from more successful breeding areas further south.
 On Stewart Island, yellow-eyed penguins breed along the northeastern and eastern shores, and on several offshore islands.
 Vagrants have reached the North Island as far north as the Bay of Plenty, Chatham Islands and Snares Islands.

 The present-day distribution of yellow-eyed penguin breeding sites corresponds to the pre-European distribution of cool coastal hardwood forest.
 Currently, breeding occurs in mature coastal forest, regenerating coastal scrub, but also in pasture, windbreaks of planted exotic trees, and on relatively exposed cliffs.
+There is evidence that breeding site locations are associated with suitable proximate marine foraging conditions.

 Threats and conservation